-Over the past 10 years, the Aboriginal Theatre Program has demonstrated that it can enhance the lives of young Western Australians, and their communities.
+Over the past 10 years, the Aboriginal Performance Program has demonstrated that it can enhance the lives of young Western Australians, and their communities.
 We want to build on this and continue to strengthen this unique program in years to come.

-We are seeking a major partner to support the Aboriginal Theatre Program.
+We are seeking a major partner to support the Aboriginal Performance Program.
 This will allow students to complete a more extensive tour as part of their course, as well as provide funding to support the students’ fees and ongoing expenses.

 WAAPA has a limited number of Scholarships and Prizes established to reward excellence at WAAPA, attract the best students, and also ensure that financial position is no barrier to studying at WAAPA.
 Please visit the WAAPA Scholarships and Prizes webpage for more information.

 We currently have a need to establish new Scholarships across a range of disciplines to ensure that WAAPA is able to attract the most talented and promising students from across Australian and overseas.